shivajiva101/KlipperWrt/README.md

 <details>
   <summary>Click for STEPS!</summary>

-This method uses 2 scripts to format a sd card and make it extroot and another one that installs everything from the internet.
+This method uses 2 scripts to format a micro sd card and make it extroot, and another one that installs everything from the internet.

 #### STEPS: